 Upon visiting National’s booth you will be greeted by knowledgeable representatives who will help you discover how FORMAX® forming technology can take your ammunition production to the next level.
 FORMAX® forming machines provide the high running speed, part quality, and ability to form precision parts that is required by the growing demand of the ammunition industry.

 The FORMAX® Plus models demonstrate National's ability to meet the growing need for complex net-shape parts and expertise ability to design the tooling required for such machines.

 National Machinery’s engineering division Met-MAX Innovations is dedicated to delivering solutions for the net-shape forming of metal parts.
-With over 30 technical professionals and state-of-the art facilities, Met-MAX is expertly armed to help customers develop and produce net-shape complex metal parts.
+With 56 engineers worldwide and state-of-the art facilities, Met-MAX is expertly armed to help customers develop and produce net-shape complex metal parts.
 Met-MAX’s goal is to provide significant cost savings on expensive material and secondary operations in order to produce at high volume with the reliability to meet strict quality standards.
 Met-MAX can also convert part forming processes from powdered metal, stamping, and screw machining into highly efficient FORMAX® forming methods.

 At National Machinery’s booth you will also have an opportunity to see Mectron’s First Scan inspection machine.
 Mectron’s First Scan is a non-contact fully automated precision measuring system for cylindrical components.